Duzlo

 • Early traction and strong view velocity help maximize rewards

-• Live RPM and Opportunity Score are directional signals, not guarantees
+• RPM Estimate and Opportunity Score are directional signals, not guarantees

 Understanding how adaptive rewards works is key to maximizing performance on Duzlo.